Analogm4n/dot-net-simple-reverse-shell/README.md

 ---

 ## 1. Edit the .cs file
-Edit with your IP and PORT.
+Edit the file with your IP and PORT.

 ## 2. Compiling the .cs file
 Use *"C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe revshell.cs"* or *"C:\Windows\Microsoft.NET\Framework\v4.0.30319\csc.exe revshell.cs"* to compile.